Managing events online, using nothing but your WordPress site, has become possible on account of the 1000 odd plugins available today for the purpose.

 Use of WordPress as a platform for creating Event Management websites is very much in vogue today.

 The simplicity of WordPress coupled with the versatility of event management plugins gives the user powerful tools to build a full-fledged Event Creation and Management website.
+The best ones in the market are Events Calendar and Events Manager, and here’s a detailed comparison on it.

 The criteria we have seen above are a yardstick for a good event management plugin, and that is what the shortlisted plugins will be measured up against.